matthodan/jekyll-asset-pipeline/README.md

 # Jekyll Asset Pipeline

+**UPDATE:** I have stopped maintaining this repo, but there are [several forks](https://github.com/matthodan/jekyll-asset-pipeline/network) that are maintained.
+For example, Lawrence Whiteside recently updated [his repo](https://github.com/kitsched/japr) to work with Jekyll v3.6.2.
+Please refer to his and other repos if you are using a more recent version of Jekyll.

+--

 [Jekyll Asset Pipeline](http://www.matthodan.com/2012/11/22/jekyll-asset-pipeline.html) is a powerful asset pipeline that automatically collects, converts and compresses/minifies your site's JavaScript and CSS assets when you compile your Jekyll site.

 ## Table of Contents